Creating a load plan

 The last step is where you will find a detailed list of which cargoes are to be loaded on which containers:

-You can also click on the Instructions menu to show how to load the cargoes in steps - which could be useful for the warehouse:
+You can also under view settings select Show instructions to show how to load the cargoes in steps - which could be useful for the warehouse: